 8.00am - Get ready for the day; shower, coffee, breakfast.

 9.00am - Sit down in your new 'office' desk at home refreshed and ready for a productive day.
+Where possible try and separate your work space and life space, having a place to work helps with supporting a good work life balance.

 10.30am - 10 minutes of stretches at your desk or go for a walk around the house taking the stairs if you have them.